CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-functions-capture.md

 ## Using capture with arrays

-If you want to use a more advanced technique it is possible to use an array in capture as well, which can be printed with [foreach].
+If you want to use a more advanced technique it is possible to use an array in capture as well, which can be printed with [foreach](./personalization-functions-foreach).
 This is particularly useful if you want to concatenate information from different places.

 Storing information can be done similarly to the code below: